mehulagg/gitlab/doc/development/background_migrations.md

 #### Rescheduling pending jobs

-You can reschedule pending migrations from `background_migration_jobs` table by creating a post-deployment migration and calling `requeue_background_migration_jobs_by_range_at_intervals` with the migration name and delay interval.
+You can reschedule pending migrations from the `background_migration_jobs` table by creating a post-deployment migration and calling `requeue_background_migration_jobs_by_range_at_intervals` with the migration name and delay interval.

 ```ruby
 # Post deployment migration